knzhou/academic-kickstart/content/home/writing.md

 ### Learning

-A lot of people ask me for advice on learning physics or doing physics competitions; here's a summary of what I know.
+A lot of people ask me for advice for learning physics or preparing for the F=ma and USAPhO exams.
+Here's a summary of what I know.

 - {{% staticref "writing/Advice.pdf" "newtab" %}}Learning Introductory Physics{{% /staticref %}}.
 A FAQ for high school students who want to start learning physics or taking part in physics competitions.
 - {{% staticref "writing/AdviceAfter.pdf" "newtab" %}}After Introductory Physics{{% /staticref %}}.
 Some advice for self-taught high school students on what to learn after mastering the basics.